How it Works

-A few policies include language for a "reasonable force" exception for "bodily injury resulting from the use of reasonable force to protect persons or property."
-But this only protects you for "liability," meaning damages in a civil case and apply only after you are acquitted or the charges are dismissed.
+A few policies include language for a “reasonable force” exception for “bodily injury resulting from the use of reasonable force to protect persons or property.”
+But this only protects you for “liability,” meaning damages in a civil case and apply only after you are acquitted or the charges are dismissed in the criminal case.

-By law, none of these policies can provide immediate assistance for an attorney retainer, bond money, lost wages, criminal defense fees, and other potentially devastating expenses.
+By law, none of these policies can provide immediate assistance for an attorney retainer, bond money, lost wages, criminal defense fees, and other potentially devastating expenses, the way Second Call Defense can.
 Back to List

 Self Defense Insurance

-Very few insurance companies are willing to provide any kind of insurance for using a firearm, even if it is justifiable self defense.
-Those who claim to provide such insurance may promise to cover you after a shooting, but the reality may not match the promise.
+Very few insurance companies are willing to provide any kind of insurance for intentionally using a weapon, even if it is justifiable self defense.
+Those who claim to provide such insurance may promise to cover you after an incident, but the reality may not match the promise.
 After an extensive study of available policies across the U.S., we have found that these policies …

 - May not pay anything until after an expensive trial and you are found not guilty.